 Any sequence of events that T-Server reports causes Stat Server to generate an action.
+The same is true for a limited number of events that Interaction Server reports.
 This chapter explains how Stat Server actions are classified and defined.
+This information pertains to the values that you might specify in the MainMask and/or RelMask option of a stat type (described on pages 42-43.)